pulp-platform/snitch_cluster/docs/ug/trace_analysis.md

 total_ipc                                   0.8046
 ```

 The trace will contain the most relevant performance metrics for manual inspection.
-These and additional performance metrics can also be dumped to a JSON file for further processing (see [gen_trace.py](../../util/trace/gen_trace.py)).
+These and additional performance metrics are also dumped to a `.json` file for further processing.
 In the following table you can find a complete list of all the performance metrics extracted from the trace along with their description:

 |Metric                    |Description                                                                                                                                                                                         |